Developer-Autodesk/viewer-javascript-tutorial/prerequisites.md

 * Not using git
   - Go to the [Node.js simple server project](https://github.com/Developer-Autodesk/workflow-node.js-view.and.data.api)
-  - Download the ZIP file
+  - Download the ZIP file from [here](https://github.com/Developer-Autodesk/workflow-node.js-view.and.data.api/releases/tag/v1.0-workshop)
   - Inflate the ZIP file on your hard drive
+  - Make the inflated directory your current directory

+The tutorial instructions, from now on, assumes you are running all commands from the *workflow-node.js-view.and.data.api* directory.

 =========================